stonet-research/zns-tools/AE.md

 To reproduce figure 2, follow the instructions in [zns-tools.app/README.md](zns-tools.app/README.md).
 The tracing tool should be started in a separate terminal (session/process) from the application you want to trace.
-Important is to make sure to change the probe signatures `TRACETIME` and `INODE_TRACETIME` those are currently not automized.
+Important is to make sure to change the RocksDB probe signatures `FlushJob::Run` and `NotifyOnCompactionBegin` to the signatures of your compiled binary (see detailed instructions in [zns-tools.app/README.md](zns-tools.app/README.md)), this process is currently not automized.
 To ensure reproducibility, please use RocksDB v7.4.3 (it will lead into the same flush/compaction behavior).
 The workload uses the F2Fs file system (no data written yet, clean format) we used for the timeline is similar to:

 ```